recruit-tech/location-state/packages/location-state-core/docs/API.md

 };
 ```

-Common options for state hooks are defined `LocationStateDefinition`.
+Common options for state hooks `LocationStateDefinition`.

 > **Warning**
-> State hooks evaluates this option only once at the first rendering.**Be careful to pass different values when re-rendering, as they will not be reflected.**
+> State hooks evaluates this option only once at the first rendering.**Passing different values at re-rendering is not applied.**

 #### Type Parameters

 - `T`: Type of state.
-- `StoreName`: The type of the `Store` name that can be specified.
+- `StoreName`: The type of the `Store` name.

 #### Parameters

-- `name`: A name that uniquely identifies the state at the current historical location in the `Store` specified by `storeName`.
+- `name`: A unique name that identifies the state at the current historical location in the `Store` specified by `storeName`.
-- `defaultValue`: Default value returned by state hooks if there is no state in `Store`.
+- `defaultValue`: Default value returned by state hooks if there is no state in the `Store`.
 - `storeName`: The name of the `Store` where the state will be stored.
 By default, `"session"` and `"url"` are available.
 You can be changed with the type parameter `StoreName`.
-- `refine?`: Function to validate and convert a state obtained from `Store`.
+- `refine?`: Function to validate and/or convert a state retrieved from the `Store`.
 See [Refine](#type-refine).

 #### Example